|Elliott Sound Products||Project 56|

 There is no doubt that at output impedances in the order of 4 to 6 ohms your amp will sound more like a valve amp (but usually with less distortion), but it is up to you to decide if this is what you really want to do.
 The technique works well for guitar amps, as it allows the speaker to add its own colouration to the sound, which adds to the overall combination of distortion and other effects to produce pleasing results.
 For Hi-Fi the case is less clear, and experimentation is the only way you will ever find out for sure.

-There have been many claims over the years that current drive is the best, and some may claim it's the only) way to drive loudspeakers, as it reduces distortion and allows the speaker to work the "way it was intended".
+There have been many claims over the years that current drive is the best, and some may claim it's the only way to drive loudspeakers, as it reduces distortion and allows the speaker to work the "way it was intended".
 While there is some discussion of this on the Net (see [ 2 ] as an example), there is little real evidence that the benefits are anywhere near as great as claimed.
-Tests I've run show little or no improvement, but I admit that my test equipment is not really laboratory standard, so maybe I missed subtle effects?
-Not really ...
-I don't think that I missed anything at all.
-Remember that I've been messing with current drive for well over 40 years.
+Tests I've run show no improvement, but I admit that my test equipment is not really laboratory standard, so maybe I missed subtle effects?
+I don't think that I missed anything, considering that I've been messing with current drive for well over 40 years.
 All loudspeaker drivers are designed and manufactured based on the high probability that they will be connected to a voltage amp, not a current amp.
+While there does seem to be evidence that some distortion 'mechanisms' are reduced by current drive, there are so many other problems with it that no serious manufacturer has ever bothered.

 A claim that you may see is that current drive eliminates power compression in loudspeaker drivers, because the change of voicecoil resistance doesn't affect the amplifier current.
 While this is true in theory, in reality as the voicecoil heats you actually get more power with pure current drive, thus guaranteeing that the driver will be destroyed without human intervention.
 This can be mitigated by using modified impedance, but why?
 The reduced power delivered to speakers when they get hot is often the only thing that saves them from destruction, and current drive ceases as soon as the amplifier clips anyway.